Stable pairs on nodal K3 fibrations: Stable pairs on smooth fibrations

-\begin{proof} The proof follows the same ideas as the proof of Theorem 1 in \cite{a90}.
-We compare the contributions of $B_I$ and $B_{II}$ to $P_{n,\gamma}$ and the Noether-Lefschetz numbers.
-Suppose that $\epsilon$ is a local system giving rise to $B_I(h,\gamma)$ as above.
-Then, we can write By virtue of \eqref{section-map}, it is shown in the proof of Theorem 1 in \cite{a90} (pp 22-23) that gives the contribution of $B_{I}(h,\gamma)$ to $NL^\pi_{h,\gamma}$.
+\begin{proof} The proof follows the same ideas as the proof of~\cite[Theorem~1]{a90}.
+We compare the contributions of $B_{\rm{I}}$ and $B_{\rm{II}}$ to $P_{n,\beta}$ and the Noether-Lefschetz numbers.
+Suppose that $\epsilon$ is a local system giving rise to $B_I(h,\beta)$ as above.
+Then, we can write By virtue of \eqref{section-map}, it is shown in~\cite[Theorem~1]{a90} that the integration gives the contribution of $B_{\rm{I}}(h,\beta)$ to $NL^\pi_{h,\beta}$.

-Using the deformation invariance of the stable pair invariants we may assume that any $\alpha \in B_{II}(h,\gamma)$ is a result of a transversal intersection of $\sigma(C)$ with a Noether-Lefschetz divisor.
-As a result, the contribution of $\alpha$ to $NL^\pi_{h,\gamma}$ is exactly 1, and moreover, the corresponding component $\pP_\alpha$ is an isolated type II component.
-Therefore,
+Using the deformation invariance of the stable pair invariants, we may assume that any $\alpha \in B_{\rm{II}}(h,\beta)$ is a result of a transversal intersection of $\sigma(C)$ with a Noether-Lefschetz divisor\footnote{Here as in \cite[pg.
+23]{a90}, one may need to make a local holomorphic perturbation of the section $\sigma$ to make it transversal to the Noether-Lefschetz divisor (i.e. with the local intersection multiplicity 1).
+The $K3$ fibration after perturbation will be over an analytic curve, but the stable pairs under consideration will remain on the $K3$ fibers, which are algebraic.
+The corresponding type II component of the moduli space of stable pairs is always algebraic and compact and lies over the interior of a small (analytic) open set in the curve that is being perturbed.
+So the usual deformation invariance of the intersection numbers gives the deformation invariance of the contribution of the stable pair invariants of this type II component.}.
+As a result, the contribution of $\alpha$ to $NL^\pi_{h,\beta}$ is exactly 1, and moreover, the corresponding component $\pP_\alpha$ is an isolated type II component.
+Therefore by Corollary~\ref{decompos}, we have